gillblom/GC9A01-for-RPi4/README.md

 Now, I initially wanted a multihead boot (HDMI and the SPI screens both working on boot), but couldn't get it going.
 I tried following this: https://forums.raspberrypi.com/viewtopic.php?t=306624

 Accidentally during that work, the small screen came alive showing the desktop (the corner of it, anyway).
 The HDMI was not working.
-Since that is actually good for our purposes I didn't pursue a multihead xrandr config further, but should be doable.
+Since that is actually good for our purposes I didn't pursue a multihead(=dual screen) xrandr config further, but should be doable.

 Attached is our /boot/config.txt and the xrandr config file.